Video shows steel workers scrambling into wreckage left by explosion that killed 2 in Pennsylvania

 To make coke, coal is baked in special ovens for hours at high temperatures to remove impurities that could otherwise weaken steel.
 The process creates what’s known as coke gas — a lethal mix of methane, carbon dioxide and carbon monoxide.

-The county health department initially told residents within 1 mile (1.6 kilometers) of the plant to remain indoors and close all windows and doors, but lifted the advisory later Monday.
-The agency said its monitors did not detect levels of soot or sulfur dioxide above federal standards.
+The county health department initially told residents within 1 mile (1.6 kilometers) of the plant to remain indoors and close all windows and doors, but the agency lifted the advisory later Monday.
+Health officials said their monitors did not detect levels of soot or sulfur dioxide above federal standards.

 The US Steel buyout